jechoi2026-00/Brain-AI/README.md

 - This project is an academic prototype.
 - It is not intended for real clinical diagnosis.
+- The model weight file is not included in this repository.
 - The model was trained under limited experimental conditions.
 - Performance may vary depending on MRI modality, preprocessing, dataset split, and model weights.
 - The current 3D localization is a simplified visualization, not a full anatomical registration pipeline.